-* SchizoTech: Despite being based on a true story, the juxtaposition of the most powerful telescope in the world with rural Australian life qualifies.
-It is both [[LampshadeHanging Lampshaded]] ("What's it doing in the middle of a sheep paddock?") and [[JustifiedTrope Justified]] (Parkes' weather, or lack thereof).
+* SchizoTech: Despite being based on a true story, the juxtaposition of one of the most powerful telescopes in the world with rural Australian life qualifies.
+It is both [[LampshadeHanging Lampshaded]] ("What's it doing in the middle of a sheep paddock?") and [[JustifiedTrope Justified]] (Parkes' weather and radio noise, or lack thereof).

 * SickeninglySweethearts: the mayor.
 "What do I care if some big-wig Yank sees that I love my wife?"

 * TheSpaceRace: Alluded to at the beginning with a montage showing [[JohnFKennedy President Kennedy]]'s 'We choose to go to the moon!' speech.

 * VeryLooselyBasedOnATrueStory: There is a radio telescope at Parkes, and it did transmit the broadcast of Armstrong walking on the moon, and high winds did pose a concern.
 Much of the rest of the movie, including the power failure, is made up for RuleOfDrama and RuleOfFunny.

 -->'''Al:''' The prime receiving station has no idea where ''Apollo XI'' is?

 -->'''Glenn:''' Yeah, it's on its way to the Moon.